Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

-Lastly, as you can see in the screenshot above, Google Data Studio allows marketers to have 5 specific performance reports to dig deeper into their marketing efforts:
+Lastly, as you can see in the screenshot above, Looker Studio allows marketers to have 5 specific performance reports to dig deeper into their marketing efforts:

 Many marketing agencies use Google Display & Video 360 dashboard for real-time bidding to buy and optimize online media.

 This dashboard allows marketers to see how well their attempts to target clients’ target audience with display ads are performing.

 Google Display & Video 360 dashboard covers metrics such as:

 Google Display & Video 360 dashboard gives access to multiple data sources like YouTube, VOD (Video on Demand) platforms, or advertising websites.

 A Better Alternative to Looker Studio Reports - Whatagraph

 Looker Studio is a modern, powerful, and, to some extent, free tool.

 Yet, it does have some limitations by which marketing agencies are disadvantaged.

 - To begin with, Looker Studio users can allow others to view reports online by setting permissions.
 On the other hand, Whatagraph users can export reports to PDFs to email their clients, generate a report URL or send automated report emails at any frequency they want.